jakearchibald/streaming-include/README.md

 It has a `reset()` method that aborts any current writing, and sets `writable` to a new stream.

 It can have a `src`.
-Setting the src locks the writable, fetches the url, pipes the stream through `TextDecoderStream`, `DOMParserStream`, and `DOMParserBlocker`, and pipes it to the writable.
+Setting the src calls `reset()`, locks the writable, fetches the url, pipes the stream through `TextDecoderStream`, `DOMParserStream`, and `DOMParserBlocker`, and pipes it to the writable.

 ### Questions